DavisPL-Teaching/261/lecture1/README.md

 ## Thursday, April 10

+Announcements and reminders:

 - Reminder: HW1 due a week from tomorrow
+    (come to OH today!)

+- Undergraduate enrollment

+Plan:

 - Last time: Stronger and weaker specifications.

-- Today: types of specifications.
+- Today: finish Lecture 1

+    + Types of specifications
+    + Preconditions and postconditions
+    + Assume and assert